plasticruler/flask-base-app/README.md

 + paginate sqlachemy results in generic list form
 + download and read .json file, then populate table using sqlalchemy
 + use logging
++ use configuration stored in prod or dev config files (dev.env containing passwords not checked in)
++ set environment variables as config items
 + use blueprints and pull app object

 # Meta